Superman 64: Development

+Conception

 Eric Caen, one of the founders of the French developer Titus Interactive, secured the rights from WB Licensing to produce a Superman game during the development of The Animated Series.
 After learning about the upcoming show in the Los Angeles offices of Titus, Caen pursued the license since no other company had shown interest.
 He recalled in a 2015 interview that Warner Bros. "asked me three times if I was sure of what I was doing."
 In early 1997, Titus signed a licensing deal with Warner Bros. to develop games based on Superman: The Animated Series for the Nintendo 64, PlayStation, and Game Boy.
 The development team for each port consisted of two programmers and six to nine artists.
 The Game Boy game was completed and released by the end of that year.

-The Nintendo 64 game's development lasted two years.
 Caen's initial plan envisioned a style of gameplay that only Tomb Raider (1996) had attempted before, featuring a 3D open world action-adventure video game that incorporated real-time strategy elements, allowing players to genuinely behave as a superhero.
 As he explained, "it would stretch the Nintendo 64 to its limits, feature Superman's ability to fly and fight, and include all of his superpowers."
 However, this concept proved too ambitious for the Nintendo 64's limitations.
 Consequently, less than ten percent of the original design made it into the final product.